 And you don’t want to skimp on comfort.

 The problem is… not all car seats are created equal.

 - Approved weight ranges (5-40 lbs) don’t always come with enough padding for infants.

-- Little things — like cup holders — aren’t just weak … sometimes they’re designed so poorly your kids can’t even reach them.
+- Little things like cup holders aren’t just weak… sometimes they’re designed so poorly that your child can’t even reach them.

 Don’t get stuck with a car seat you have to wrestle into place.
 (Cut thumbs, anyone?)